nickcv-ln/yii2-mandrill/README.md

 ```

 If you do turn this feature on the component will look for a template within mandrill named after the view argument of the compose method.

-If no view is found the component will then look for the view file inside the mail directory.
+Since **version 1.3.0** the component will stop falling back to rendering the internal views.

-If neither is found an exception will be thrown as standard behavior.
+This change has been made because now the mandrill send-template method will be used, avoiding to make two API calls when templates are enabled.

 Additional Methods